rabbitmq/rabbitmq-oauth2-tutorial/use-cases/keycloak.md

 **Keycloak** comes configured with its own signing key.
 And the [rabbitmq.conf](../conf/keycloak/rabbitmq.conf) used by `make start-keycloak` is also configured with the same signing key.

-To access KeyCloak management interface go to http://0.0.0.0:8080/ and enter `admin` as username and password.
+To access Keycloak management interface go to http://0.0.0.0:8080/ and enter `admin` as username and password.

-There is a dedicated **KeyCloak realm** called `Test` configured as follows:
+There is a dedicated **Keycloak realm** called `Test` configured as follows:
 - You configured an [rsa](http://0.0.0.0:8080/admin/master/console/#/realms/test/keys) signing key
 - And a [rsa provider](http://0.0.0.0:8080/admin/master/console/#/realms/test/keys/providers)
 - And three clients: `rabbitmq-client-code` for the rabbitmq managament ui, `mgt_api_client` to access via the